Filippo-Corti/PrincipiEModelliDellaPercezione/notepads/Filippo.md

 This is done after the convolutional layers, and it allows the network to make pixel-wise predictions for each location in the image.
 Now, instead of reducing the image to a single class label, the network produces an output map that retains the spatial dimensions of the original image.
 But initially, after passing through convolutions, the output will still be smaller than the input due to operations like max pooling or stride convolutions. etup
-Let's say your input feature map has dimensions 32x32x128.
-This means the spatial dimensions of the image are 32x32, and there are 128 channels (depth).

-Input dimensions:
-32×32×128
-32x32 are the spatial dimensions (height and width).
-128 is the number of channels (depth).
-1x1 Convolution Operation
-A 1x1 convolution applies a small 1x1 filter across the entire spatial grid (32x32), but with a depth that spans the number of input channels.
-Essentially, the filter "sees" the entire set of channels at each spatial location (pixel), and combines them in a weighted way.

-Filter size:
-1×1×128 (this is the size of the filter applied at each pixel location, with depth equal to the number of input channels).
-Stride: Typically, stride=1 for 1x1 convolutions.
-Padding: Padding is usually not needed for 1x1 convolutions since you're applying it only on the spatial dimensions (height and width).
-How the 1x1 Convolution Works
-For each pixel (location) in the spatial grid (32x32), the convolution filter looks at all the channels in the input feature map.
-The 1x1 filter has 128 weights, one for each channel, and these weights are applied to the respective channels at that spatial location.

-Each spatial location (pixel) in the input feature map is processed by the 1x1 filter.
-The filter applies a weighted sum across all 128 channels at that pixel.
-Weight matrix for each spatial location: For each pixel, you apply a filter that is 1×1×128, so each pixel gets processed by a weight matrix that takes all 128 input channels into account.
-Output of 1x1 Convolution
-The output of this operation depends on how many filters (weights) you have in the 1x1 convolution layer.
-If you have M filters in the 1x1 convolution, the output will have M channels for each spatial location.
-Let's break down what happens during the 1x1 convolution:

-Each of the 128 input channels contributes to the final output at that pixel location (spatial location).
-If you apply M filters in the 1x1 convolution, each filter will generate one output value per pixel.
-So, for each spatial location, you will get M values, one for each filter.
-Example:
-32×32×128 → 32×32×M
-Input:
-32×32×128 (height x width x channels).
-1x1 Convolution Filters:
-1×1×128 (for each pixel).
-Number of Filters: Suppose you use M filters in the 1x1 convolution layer.
-The result after the 1x1 convolution will be an output feature map of size 32x32xM, where M is the number of filters you have in the 1x1 convolution.
-Each filter produces one output value per spatial location, so the output has the same spatial dimensions (32x32) as the input, but the number of channels is now M instead of 128.

-The Process at Each Spatial Location
 Take each pixel in the input feature map (of size 32×32).
 Look at the 128 channels (depth) at that pixel.
 Apply each filter: Each filter has a set of 128 weights (one for each input channel at that pixel location).
 The filter computes a weighted sum of all the 128 input channels at that pixel.